top of page

 During the feedback session you will receive a report from your psychologist along with strategies to help you manage your ADHD.

-You can continue to receive treatment to manage your ADHD from Kathy, or you may choose to see one e of our Psychologists in person.
+You can continue to receive treatment to manage your ADHD from our psychologists at Ikigai Psychology Clinic or you can be referred to a psychiatrist for medication or other treatment.

 Get the support you need